-On three days a week I work at the local college as a student counsellor.
-I sometimes teach counselling skills to adults locally.
-I see people for counselling privately in the evenings or in the day in my home.
-This is based in a quiet countryside location situated 6 miles south of Banbury and 17 miles north of Oxford.
-My office has easy ground floor access and good parking.
-I am located near to a daytime bus route which runs hourly between Banbury and Oxford.
-I can also offer weekend appointments.
+On three days a week during term time I work at the local college as a student counsellor.
+On the other days I see people for counselling privately.
+I offer daytime and evening sessions plus some Saturday mornings.
+My home based therapy room is in a quiet countryside location situated 6 miles south of Banbury and 17 miles north of Oxford.
+My room has easy ground floor access and good parking.
+I am located near to a daytime bus route which runs twice hourly between Banbury and Oxford.

 I am willing to work with you for as few or as many sessions as we agree are appropriate.
 To start with sessions are usually on a weekly, negotiated basis, and last about 50 minutes.

 I enjoy the different values and beliefs each person brings to our counselling sessions.
 Working with clients with different family, social and educational backgrounds means that my sessions are tailored to each persons needs.

 Most of my training and work as a counsellor has been about really learning to listen to people, hearing the ‘music’ behind their words and sensing their deepest feelings, hurts, joys and fears.
 My experience is that when someone is really ‘heard’ in this way then therapeutic healing can occur.
 Over the years I have received plenty of positive feedback from clients confirming this process.
 Often people seem pleasantly surprised at how much they and their lives have changed!